Brett Kissel wins big at CCMA Awards

 Those wins were among the high marks of a slick CCMA Awards show that was heavy on musical performances and light on banter.

-The show was pre-taped last month in both the United States and Canada, which helped give the show a city-meets-country feel.
+The show was pre-taped last month in both the United States and Canada, which helped give the show a city-meets-country flavour.

 The more rustic performances played out at the Burl’s Creek Event Grounds in Oro-Medonte, Ont., near Barrie, where the Boots & Hearts Music Festival usually is held.
 The scene hit its peak when Dean Brody joined the Reklaws to perform their beer-guzzling track "Can't Help Myself" in the middle of a faux tailgate party.

-A hotel rooftop in Nashville gave the show its urban flavour, and was the spot where several U.S. country artists rocked out to their hits, including Tim McGraw, Sam Hunt and Breland.
+A hotel rooftop in Nashville gave the show its more urban look, and was the spot where several U.S. country artists rocked out to their hits, including Tim McGraw, Kane Brown as well as Sam Hunt and Breland.

-Four of Canada's rising female stars — Carolyn Dawn Johnson, Tenille Townes, Lindsay Ell and Meghan Patrick — also took to the rooftop in Music City for a poignant cover of Blue Rodeo's "Lost Together," that quietly nodded to the collective feeling of the COVID-19 era.
+Four of Canada's rising female stars — Carolyn Dawn Johnson, Lindsay Ell, Meghan Patrick and Townes — also took to the rooftop in Music City for a poignant cover of Blue Rodeo's "Lost Together" that quietly nodded to the collective feeling of the COVID-19 era.

+The Washboard Union walked away double winners, snagging the group or duo award for the third consecutive year.
+The Vancouver-based trio had already won roots album of the year for their release “Everbound” ahead of the broadcast.

 Without an arena packed with boisterous country fans to cheer them on, the Canadian stars were left to lean heavily on their charm, which shone through in lighthearted Q-and-A segments reflecting on life during a pandemic that has left most of them at home instead of touring.